photon-flip/webtrees-HTML-block-advanced/README.md

 Compatibility: webtrees 2.1.x <br>
-Requires webtrees 2.1.20 for extended allowed classes and styles.
-There is a simple temporary patch available for previous versions of webtrees.
+Requires webtrees 2.1.20 for extended allowed classes and styles.</br> There is a simple temporary patch available for previous versions of webtrees.

 ## Rationale